SCALE-LETKF-RIKEN/scale-letkf/doc/Home.md

 ### Database

-Input data for testcase is located at the following places.
+Input data sets to run the testcases are loacated in the following directories.

 **Fugaku:** /share/hp150019/scale_database
 **Hibuna:** /home/amemiya/scale_database